TWUOnline/far-centre-guides/pages/02.lead-ba/07.LDRS-300-Leadership-As-Service/03.lesson-notes/02.Unit-2/docs.md

 ## Unit 2: Heart of Servant Leadership

+###**Lab Activity**

-**The following two unit activities can be done in the learning lab.
+The following two unit activities can be done in the learning lab.
 Additionally, teaching the students what a case study is all about, the roles of case studies in deepening learning and how to approach a case study would be beneficial.**

 **Activity 2.1: Southwest Airlines Case Study**